 If you’re thinking of dabbling with Japanese, then as a more practical guide than the sketch “How to learn Japanese in three easy lessons” (freezing cold, constipated, and absent-minded—available on request), then allow me to recommend Teach yourself Japanese, by the reputable Messrs Dunn and Yanada.

 First published in 1958, it’s full of phrases that will stand you in good stead.
 I will cite the examples faithfully in the precise order that the plot develops; and believe me, these citations are real!
 (For Effle, click here, with further fine links; for another wacky linguistic fantasy, here.)

 There is a hat on your head.

 Gosh!
 Thanks for telling me!
 It all seems to start off so innocently.
-A hint of the sinister turn the lessons will be taking comes with
+But a hint of the sinister turn that the lessons will be taking comes with

 Cats die in water.